 Macy: But it’s still possible, if he was a very healthy individual, that he would be able to go places without a caregiver.

 Woodleaf: Not likely, he had high blood pressure.
 He could have still been alive, but this is a big IF, but still that does not get him into a house in Nueva Germania that I can use for my shrine.

 An electronic voice on Woodleaf’s Phone announces, “Dr. Evil calling”.

 Normally, Woodleaf would not take his call, but he want a distraction from this decision, of what time period to selection for travel.

 Woodleaf answers the call, and puts it on speaker phone, so Macy can hear.

 Dr. Evil: Woodleaf don’t leave on your trip.
 I want to have you booked as a nostalgia act.
-You should tour as Placid as doing the moldy oldies.
-There is a whole circuit of venues you can perform at, State Fairs and Retirement Communities.
+You should tour as Placid doing the moldy oldies tour.
+There is a whole circuit of venues you can perform at State Fairs, Retirement Communities, and Senior Centers.